ni/arbitrary-session-management/README.md

   Use the NI Session Management Service to reserve the resource and initialize the session using your client constructor.

 1. **Use the Session in Measurement Logic**
-  Call arbitrary functions (example, log data) using the session within your measurement step.
+  Call arbitrary functions (example, read and write registers) using the session within your measurement step.

 1. **Cleanup**
   The session is automatically cleaned up based on the initialization behavior and context management.